At Sue Shrader’s House. Call Sue for any questions 803-736-9317

 Columbia, SC 29223

-Bring yellow street signs to the meeting to be updated
+Bring yellow street signs to be updated

 Pass out show flyers and post on social media.